Nameless Rumia's Wiki

 Criticisms

-Most of the valid criticisms about Touhou Project have to do with how their danmaku games have become too 'casual' or 'uninspiring',4) how the storytelling and worldbuilding can feel somewhat 'spontaneous' at times,5) how much of the world is technically 'carried by the fans' from what is left to fan interpretation,6) and the overall contradiction of the series being a 'doujin' work that happens to be heavily commercialized.
+Most of the valid criticisms about Touhou Project have to do with how the danmaku games have become too 'casual' or 'uninspiring', how the 'worldbuilding' can feel rather spontaneous,4) how much of this world has technically been 'carried' by the fans,5) the 'doujin' contradiction, the strict price point,6) the numerous cases of suspected plagiarism,7) and the use of AI-generated backgrounds in his more recent works.

 Notes

-• While Touhou Project is technically copyrighted, the derivative work guidelines are famously lenient.8)
+• While Touhou Project is technically copyrighted, their derivative work guidelines are famously lenient.14)

-• At the same time, the Touhou Project community is so diverse and massive, that it's notoriously difficult to find common ground or people on the same wavelength as you because it's so wide open.
+• It isn't a secret that the Touhou Project community is diverse and massive, but this vastness has made it notoriously difficult to find common ground or people on the same wavelength as you.

-• There's a Japanese meme about how you can have a Japanese folklore enthusiast, a person who loves the fan works, a porn connoisseur, and a person who just likes ZUN in the same room, but the only conversations they can have always seem to gravitate towards some gacha game.
+• There's a Japanese meme about how you can have a folklore enthusiast, a person who loves the community's fan works, a porn connoisseur, and a person that just likes ZUN in the same room, yet they always seem to gravitate to discussing gacha games because of the discrepency.

 See also